decaporg/decap-cms/website/content/docs/start-with-a-template.md

 ## More paths to explore

-* To see how to integrate Netlify CMS into an existing project, go to [Add to your site](/docs/add-to-your-site/).
+* To see how to integrate Decap CMS into an existing project, go to [Add to your site](/docs/add-to-your-site/).
-* Check out other sites using Netlify CMS (or share your own!) on the [Examples](/docs/examples/) page.
+* Check out other sites using Decap CMS (or share your own!) on the [Examples](/docs/examples/) page.
 * If you’d like to add more CMS editors or change how they log in to your site, read up on [Netlify Identity service](https://www.netlify.com/docs/identity).